sbpath/eventbridge-ec2-security-groups-change/README.md

 - [Event Bridge](#event-bridge)

 # Introduction
-This project helps to remediate newly created ec2 security groups created with 0.0.0.0/0 with approved subnet defined in lambda variable.
-Also validates if the creation of the group is from group defined in exclude group (example Operations group who can only create groups with 0.0.0.0/0).
+This project helps to remediate newly created ec2 security groups created with 0.0.0.0/0, replaces with approved subnet defined in lambda variable (example vpc subnet 10.0.0.0/16).
+Also validates if the creation of the SG is from IAM group defined in exclude group (example Operations group who can only create groups with 0.0.0.0/0).
 We will be using below events from event bridge rules to capure changes to security groups and call lambda fuction which can remediate the security groups.

 AuthorizeSecurityGroupIngress